ZakaHaceCosas/ZakaHaceCosas/README.md

 </div>

-**PersonaPlus** is a mobile app written in React Native & Expo, designed to help you <i>give yourself a plus</i>.
-It's essentially a self-care app meant to provide tips, help you create routines, and more.
-It's still in a VERY early stage, and most stuff isn't even built yet.
-I'd call it a pilot project.
+**PersonaPlus** is essentially a self-care app meant to provide tips, help you create routines, and more.
+It's still in a very early stage, and most stuff isn't even built yet.

-**F*ckingNode** is uh, a more peculiar thing 😅.
-It's a very very simple CLI utility to automate cleaning of `node_modules`, a thing that can grow HUGE over time.
-I made it for myself as a simple `.ps1` script, and it has helped me a lot, so I rewrote it in TS and made it open source for everyone :].
+**FuckingNode** is a CLI utility to automate a ton of annoying, repetitive tasks someone has to take care of when working with NodeJS/DenoJS/BunJS projects (dependencies, cleanup, linting, prettifying, etc...).

 ## About me